ABCD-ReproNim/exercises/week_6/week_6_year_2_quiz.md

     - Students with active DUCs access are encouraged to do this on the [ABCD-ReproNim JupyterHub](https://abcd.repronim.org/).
 2. You have installed [pynidm](https://pynidm.readthedocs.io/en/latest/) and [pyontutils](https://pypi.org/project/pyontutils/) (or are using our JupyterHub)
     - Request [ABCD-ReproNim JupyterHub](https://abcd.repronim.org/) access [here](https://docs.google.com/forms/d/e/1FAIpQLSefrxRzdjFak_BoxTL5bE-TnsJdg9KbGvFdOwuW7zliZ96z7g/viewform?usp=sf_link).
 Note you will need an active DUC to gain access to the hub.
-    - [Notes on running the same JupyterHub enviroment locally](https://neurostars.org/t/using-abcd-repronim-jupyterhub-container-locally-via-docker/17439) if you do not have an active DUC.
+    - [Notes on running the same JupyterHub environment locally](https://neurostars.org/t/using-abcd-repronim-jupyterhub-container-locally-via-docker/17439) if you do not have an active DUC.
-3. For this exercise, the `sample_dataset` contains some spurious data, remove the `phenotype` directory from within the sample_dataset directory.
+3. For this exercise, the `sample_dataset` contains some spurious data, remove the `phenotype` directory from within the `sample_dataset` directory.
 Note: the final question on this week's Data Exercise **will not work** if you do not complete this step initially.
-    - E.g., while in the `sample_dataset` directly that wsa cloned to the [ABCD-ReproNim JupyterHub](https://abcd.repronim.org/)/your local machine, type `rm -r phenotype` on the terminal to remove directory.
+    - E.g., while in the `sample_dataset` directory that you cloned to the [ABCD-ReproNim JupyterHub](https://abcd.repronim.org/)/your local machine, type `rm -r phenotype` on the terminal to remove the directory.

 **Question 6**